 Unsafe levels of radon are present in Buffalo, along with every town and village in Western NY, despite the guidance offered by just a few real estate agents.

-We follow EPA guidelines when testing levels of radon in a home.
+We follow EPA and NY Department of Health guidelines when testing levels of radon in a home.
 While granite can often contain radium, which decays into radon, testing of the counter directly is not necessary or helpful.
-We test the ambient air in the home for radon, which includes radon that is released from the countertop.
+We test the ambient air in the home for radon, which includes radon that is released from the counter top.

 As a gas, radon moves in mysterious ways through bedrock, groundwater and soil.
 The level of radon gas in your home depends not only on its location, but the specific geology immediately below your home, as well as the construction of the home.
 We recommend that everyone understand the radon level in their home by having their house tested.